romanodev/GBQsparse/README.md

 Background
 ==========
-This package solves multiple linear systems, A x=b, that share same sparsity pattern.
+This package solves multiple linear systems, A x=b, sharing same sparsity pattern.

 Below are some of the resources I have used in writing GBQsparse: